Complexity of frustration: a new source of non-local non-stabilizerness: Non-stabilizerness close to a classical point

 \section{Non-stabilizerness close to a classical point}

 Let us now turn back to consider a quantum many-body problem.
-If one of the states of the set $\{\ket{\psi_j}\}$ is a ground state of an invariant under spatial translation Hamiltonian at its classical point, then all the elements of the set, as well as all the possible linear combinations of them, are also ground states of the Hamiltonian.
+If one of the states of the set $\{\ket{\psi_j}\}$ is a ground state of a translationally-invariant Hamiltonian at its classical point, then all the elements of the set, as well as all the possible linear combinations of them, are also ground states of the Hamiltonian.
 This implies that the Hamiltonian holds, at its classical point, an extensive degeneracy.
 An example of a situation like the one described can be found, for instance, in classical (non-disordered) frustrated systems~\cite{Toulouse1977, Vannimenus1977, Harris1997, Ramirez1999}.

-By turning on a quantum (competing) interaction, in general the massive degeneracy is, at least partially, lifted.
+By turning on a quantum (competing) interaction, in general, the massive degeneracy is, at least partially, lifted.
 In agreement with perturbation theory, the ground state can be well approximated by a linear combination of the elements in the set $\{\ket{\psi_j}\}$.
 It is not possible to make a general statement about the particular linear combination that minimizes the energy, since it strongly depends on both the expression of the classical Hamiltonian and on the nature of the perturbation.
 To have a taste of the richness of this phenomenology, see Ref.~\cite{Maric2022_bis} for the case of one-dimensional topologically frustrated models.
 Therefore, we are forced to choose a particular family of models.

 From now on, we focus on the translationally invariant one-dimensional model whose Hamiltonian can be written in the form